jeffdaily/parasail/README.md

 Note: When any of the algorithms open a gap, only the gap open penalty alone is applied.

-## A Note About Instruction Sets and CPU Dispatching
+## Instruction Sets and CPU Dispatching

 [back to top]